Skip to main content

 Create a repository

-You need a repository with a default branch that exists on the remote ( with an initial commit ).
-If you already have a repository you can skip to next step.
+You need a repository with a default branch that exists on the remote (with an initial commit).
+If you already have a repository you can skip to the next step.

-Create your repository at GitHub: GitHub new repo
+Create your repository in GitHub: GitHub new repo

-By default the following mapping takes effect - each repository is mapped to a specific Permit project, and under it branches are created and mapped for each Permit environment under the Project.
-Additional layout are supported, but not currently available via the API.
+By default the following mapping takes effect - each repository is mapped to a specific Permit project, and for each project, branches are created and mapped for each Permit environment.

-You can use this command to generate a secured SSH key:
+You can use the below command to generate a secured SSH key:

 ssh-keygen -t ecdsa -b 521 -C "help@permit.io"

-You will be prompted to enter a location for the private and public keys ( your private key will be securely stored on our end, no passphrase will be required ) SSH key generation
+You will be prompted to enter a location for the private and public keys.
+Don't worry, your private key will be securely stored on our end, and no passphrase will be required.

 The private key is at the location you chose and the public key is at the same location with a ".pub" suffix.